 Any J.D. student whose cumulative GPA at the end of the first semester of his or her first or second year of law school is 2.40 or less will be automatically designated as academically at risk for the following semester.

 (a) Petition for Reinstatement on Probationary Status

-A student who is subject to automatic exclusion under requirement numbers 4 or 5 may, within 45 days of receipt of the letter of exclusion from the Associate Dean of Academic Affairs, petition the Faculty Committee on Petitions and Academic Standards to be placed instead on academic probation if: (1) the student demonstrates that his/her prior poor performance is the result of compelling circumstances, and/or (2) the student makes an affirmative showing that he/she possesses the requisite ability, and will make the requisite effort, to complete his/her studies with a final GPA of 2.25 or higher.
+A student who is subject to automatic exclusion under requirement numbers 4 or 5 may, within 45 days of receipt of the letter of exclusion from the Vice Dean, petition the Faculty Committee on Petitions and Academic Standards to be placed instead on academic probation if: (1) the student demonstrates that his/her prior poor performance is the result of compelling circumstances, and/or (2) the student makes an affirmative showing that he/she possesses the requisite ability, and will make the requisite effort, to complete his/her studies with a final GPA of 2.25 or higher.
 The student must submit with the petition an Academic Success Plan that demonstrates that the student’s prior poor performance is not likely to continue.
 In particular, the Academic Success Plan must include (i) an outline of how the student will achieve success despite the prior difficulties that led to exclusion, (ii) specific academic undertakings the student is committed to in order to achieve academic success, including outlining, case briefing, practice test taking, and notes review (iii) a demonstration by the student that the student has the time and space available to the student to achieve ultimate success in law school, and (iv) any other personal documentation that demonstrates the student’s readiness for academic success at Law School.

 (b) Students on Probation